noahehall/theBookOfNoah/0current/aws/exams/services/devtools/cli-eksctl.md

 # eksctl

-- eksctl: official cli by weaveworks
+- eksctl: official cli by weaveworks, simpler than using the aws cli
 - aws cli eks: doesnt seem to be promoted as much as eksctl
   - but you should still be familiar with it for localstacks awslocal wrapper
+  - it also provides the most flexibilty but is not as user friendly

 ### links